Lledo: Lledo promotionals

 The promotional market became Lledo's bread and butter, and the aim was to provide variations to be offered for different businesses.
 Of the hundreds of Lledo variations appearing in the first six years of production, all were based on only thirty basic castings.

 The Model T, especially, became the basis for a series of limited edition models for gifts and promotions.
 Different from the original Matchbox Models of Yesteryear line, there were only a selection of basic castings which were commonly produced in limited edition promotion runs of 500 or 1000 models.
 For example, the basic Model T delivery van was produced in more than 170 different liveries.
 Meanwhile, the horse-drawn vehicles were produced less and less, the last one appearing in 1984.
 The London Double Decker bus was a popular promotional; it appeared in many forms like "Vimto-Keeps you Fit", "Madame Tassaud's Wax Museum", or the "Boys Brigade" model whose intent was to raise funds to provide safe drinking water for third world countries.
 Another promotional example was the VW Transporter van which appeared in Pepsi, 7 Up and Bosch spark plugs liveries, amongst many others.
+Two of the most popular promotional models were special runs for Southern Vectis and Darlington Corporation.

 To distinguish promos from traditional "Days Gone" series models, model baseplates were differentiated.
 Either "Days Gone" or "Lledo Promotional Model" began to appear on the chassis, according to need.
 Most models were produced by Lledo, but several 'Code Two' models were manufactured and sold to second parties for label and logo application previously agreed to by Lledo.